Code-Institute-Submissions/gym-website/README.md

 ## UX

 Most Gym users are researching classes and availability during a busy day at work.
 They want instant access to information with little clicking and scrolling.
 This website has a clear Classes page with a Contact Us page.
-Most Gym Website users are already attending a gym and just want to know some core details.
+Most Gym Website users are already attending a gym and just want to know some basic details.

 - The site's users are gym members and potential members, who want to know more about the gym and its procedures.
 - The gym is interested in attracting and retaining members.
-- As a Gym user 99% of the time I just want to know what time the classes were on and which classes they are.
+- As a Gym user 99% of the time I just want to know what time the classes were on and which classes are available.
 - As a Gym provider the gallery section provides welcoming images of the Gym.
 - The website promotes the image of a professional well run Gym.
 - The Contact Us section allows users to contact the gym as regards membership or class availability.